Samu Haber: Sunrise Avenue

+Collaborations, television

 Haber is working as co-manager for new Finnish bands and artists together with the CoMusic Management.
 Haber owned studio Sonic Kitchen with producers Jukka Backlund and Aku Sinivalo from 2007 to 2010.

 Haber was a coach on the German talent competition The Voice of Germany in 2013, 2014, 2016, 2017, and 2024.
 In 2020, Haber teamed up with Rea Garvey for a duo coaching team.
 The winners of the 2017, 2020, and 2024 seasons were members of his team, making him the winning coach for his latter three seasons.

 Haber presented Uuden Musiikin Kilpailu 2023, Finland's national selection for the Eurovision Song Contest 2023.

 Solo career

-Samu Haber's first single "Enkelten kaupunki" (in English "City of Angels") was released in 2020.
+Haber's first single "Enkelten kaupunki" (in English "City of Angels") was released in the end of 2020.
 Haber has also written solo songs including: "Täältä tullaan" (2021), "Sä" (2022) and "Sata vuotta sitten" (2022).
-Haber's solo album Pelastetaan maailma was released in 2022.
+Haber's first solo album Pelastetaan maailma was released on 30 September 2022.

 As a solo artist, Haber visited the Finnish television program Vain elämää season 6 (2017) and season 10 (2019).
 Some of the songs featured in Vain elämää Haber performed with original lyrics and other songs Haber wrote to a new and updated form.
 He also made singles out of those songs.